 But that's not really all that much of an advantage.
 The real advantage comes from the preservation of tone that is a result of the direct path.

-Completely bypassing the internal circuitry of a true bypass pedal means that the pedal will not alter the tone of the signal.
-What goes in, comes out with no change in quality or tone.
+Completely bypassing the internal circuitry of a true bypass pedal means that the pedal will not alter the signal's tone.
+What goes in comes out with no change in quality or tone.
 This is a big deal for guitarists and is the main benefit of running a true bypass pedal (or a series of true bypass pedals).

 Cons Of True Bypass